Broward County is home to thousands of Community Cats--unowned cats that live outdoors.

 For more information or questions about Community Cat Programs, please e-mail CommunityCats@Broward.org.

-Through Trap-Neuter-Return (TNR), Community Cats are humanely trapped; sterilized; vaccinated for rabies; ear-notched and then returned to the neighborhood in which they were found.
+Through Trap-Neuter-Return (TNR), Community Cats are humanely trapped by residents; sterilized; vaccinated for rabies; ear-notched and then returned to the neighborhood in which they were found.

 Animal Care is proud to partner with many veterinary clinics to provide TNR services for Community Cats.
 Residents who need assistance with Community Cats, including trapping and sterilization services may contact: